JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-7-terminal-cli/bat/index.md

 ## bat

-* A modern replacement for 'cat'
+* A modern replacement for 'cat'.